 About the Author: Shelton Waldrep is Professor of English at the University of Southern Maine, USA.

-Reviews: ‘Brimming with fresh and insightful analyses of contemporary architecture, urban planning, literature, and film, Shelton Waldrep’s The Dissolution of Place: Architecture, Identity and the Body brilliantly fulfills the promise of truly interdisciplinary cultural studies … Turning a deep theoretical sophistication, a keen observational sensibility, and a razor-sharp intellect onto a breathtaking array of objects … The Dissolution of Place transforms in significant ways our understanding and experiences of the spaces and places we must navigate in an ever more mediated post-contemporary present.’Phillip E. Wegner, University of Florida, USA
+Reviews: A Yankee Book Peddler UK Core Title for 2013‘Brimming with fresh and insightful analyses of contemporary architecture, urban planning, literature, and film, Shelton Waldrep’s The Dissolution of Place: Architecture, Identity and the Body brilliantly fulfills the promise of truly interdisciplinary cultural studies … Turning a deep theoretical sophistication, a keen observational sensibility, and a razor-sharp intellect onto a breathtaking array of objects … The Dissolution of Place transforms in significant ways our understanding and experiences of the spaces and places we must navigate in an ever more mediated post-contemporary present.’Phillip E. Wegner, University of Florida, USA'… those with an acquaintance with the canon of modernist and postmodernist literature will find this an insightful and rewarding read.'LSE Review of Books

 Extracts from this title are available to view: